Skip to content

 TypeClient-dispatchable?When

-session/customizationToggledYesClient toggled a customization on or off
+session/customizationToggledYesClient toggled a container or child on or off by id

 session/activeClientChangedYesClient claims/releases the active role (with tools + customizations)